Tejaswireddyallam/GDPFall2024-Group2/README.md

 Discussed with the mentor and updated the list of proposed prototypes and also reviewed the problem statement for telemedicine Application.

 Reviewed the list of prototyes and drafted the requirements for updation of iteration 2.

+Reviewed the problem statement to update the list of prototypes for telemedicine application.